FIRST ALERT: Friday is an Alert Day for heavy rain & storms in the Midlands

 First Alert Weather Headlines:

-· Friday is an Alert Day!
-A cold front will move into the Midlands, giving way to scattered rain and storms.
-Some of the rain could be heavy while you’re traveling for the holiday.
-Rain chances are around 70%.
-Highs will be in the 80s.
+· Friday is an Alert Day.
+A cold front brings a 70% chance of heavy rain and some storms too.

-· A few spotty showers are possible into Saturday (20-30% chance).
-Highs will be in the mid 80s.
+· We have a chance of some early showers Saturday (20%), but drier air comes in by the afternoon bringing sunny skies.

-· Our 4th of July Forecast looks a lot better.
-We’ll see mostly sunny skies.
+· Our 4th of July Forecast is dry.
+We’ll see sunny skies.
 Lower humidity is expected, too.
 Highs will be around 90.

 · Next week will feature high temperatures in the upper 80s and lower 90s.
 Some showers and storms are possible by the middle of the week.